sgost/contentconcepts-data/home/offers.md

 ---
 title: "Offers"
-offer: "Get 15% discount if you are first-time customer"
+offer: "Get 15% discount for your first job"
 ---